pandosme/pandosme.github.io/docs/_posts/2024-04-14-Customized-Object-Analytics.md

 categories: [Node-RED]
 ---

-For systems that rely on object detection analylics to be used in visual augmentation, automation or injected into a database.
+For systems that rely on object detection analytics to be used for visual augmentation, automation or injected for database applications.

-This Node-RED flow running on an Axis Camare provides integration and usage for
-* Object detection data for visualization or detecting stationary objects
-* Object trackars for automation
+## Typical use cases:
+* Detection
+* Presence counting
+* Forensic search
-* Object path for forensic search, counting and heatmaps
+* Direction counting
+* Flow heatmap
+* Dwell heatmap
-* Customized Que management
+* More...
-* Customized Parking space transition
-* People counting (how many people or heads are in the scene)

 ## Prerequisite
 1. Axis Camera with mounted SD Card